SilMOON/silmoon.github.io/_posts/2019-09-10-some-rust-notes-ii.md

 }
 ```
 Note that `#[no_mangle]` annotation to tell the Rust compiler not to mangle the name of this function.
 Mangling is when a compiler changes the name we’ve given a function to a different name that contains more information for other parts of the compilation process to consume but is less human readable.
+19. Values in a static variable have a fixed address in memory so that using the value will always access the same data.
+On the other hand, constants are allowed to duplicate their data whenever they’re used.